eleanorfrajka/MOC-transport/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-:parser: myst_parser.sphinx_ # this is the markdown parser

 Welcome to amocarray's documentation!
 ======================================